-Wintershall joins Gazprom in South Stream project1.
-March 2013. / SEE Energy News
+Wintershall joins Gazprom in South Stream project, SEE Energy News

 Wintershall has agreed with the Russian natural gas producer OAO Gazprom to take a 15 percent stake in the project company in charge of developing the offshore part of South Stream.
 The 940 kilometer pipelines are to run through the Black Sea and connect EU member states in South-East Europe directly with Russia.
 The agreements were signed by Alexei Miller, Chief Executive Officer of OAO Gazprom, Dr. Harald Schwager from BASF’s Board of Executive Directors, and Dr. Rainer Seele, Chairman of the Board of Executive Directors of Wintershall, in March 2012 at the Investment Forum in Sochi in the presence of Russia’s Prime Minister Vladimir Putin.
 The company South Stream Transport B.V. will develop, build and operate the offshore project section of the pipeline through the Black Sea.
 Apart from Gazprom (50%) and Wintershall (15%), Italy’s ENI (20%) and France’s EdF (15%) have a stake in this company.